Pamela Anderson: Marriages and relationships

-Legal issues
+Stolen home videos

-A sex tape of Anderson and Tommy Lee filmed on a houseboat on Lake Mead was stolen from their home in 1995 and was widely distributed on the internet.
+In 1995, personal home videos of Anderson with her then-husband Tommy Lee recorded on a houseboat on Lake Mead were stolen and spliced together.
+They were then sold as a sex tape, which resulted in a legal fight and made her the subject of controversy.
 Anderson sued the video distribution company, Internet Entertainment Group, who posted the video on their website ClubLove in November 1997.
 Anderson was pregnant during the trial and, fearful of the extreme stress causing harm to her pregnancy, dismissed the case.
-Thereafter, the company began making the tape available to subscribers to its websites again, resulting in triple the normal traffic on the sites.
-It was said the Lees entered a confidential agreement over releasing rights to the video, but Pamela said that was not true on her 2023 Netflix documentary Pamela, a Love Story.
+The company began making the tape available to subscribers to its websites again, resulting in triple the normal traffic on the sites.
+In the 2023 Netflix documentary Pamela, a Love Story, Anderson said there was no confidential agreement over releasing rights to the video, and that she chose not to monetize it.